ganeti/ganeti/doc/iallocator.rst

   alloc_policy
-    the allocation policy of the node group (consult the semantics of this attribute in the :manpage:`gnt-group(8)` manpage)
+    the allocation policy of the node group (consult the semantics of this attribute in the :manpage:`gnt-group(8)` manpage) ipolicy
+    the instance policy of the node group

 instances
   a dictionary with the data for the current existing instance on the